Everything PR News

 Daniel J. Edelman (1920–2013)

-Founded Daniel J. Edelman, Inc. in Chicago in 1952.
+Founded Daniel J. Edelman, Inc. in Chicago in 1952 — the firm now known simply as Edelman.
 A World War II propaganda analyst, Edelman built the firm into one of the world's largest privately-held PR networks.
 He pioneered the modern product PR campaign and the multi-city media tour.
 His 1950s campaign for Toni Co. — sending six sets of twins across America in a "perm box" trailer, inviting the public to identify which had the home perm — became a foundational case study in consumer brand activation.
 Father of Richard Edelman, the firm's current CEO.

 David Finn (1921–2021)

 Co-founder of Ruder Finn in 1948.
 Built one of the largest independent PR firms in the United States, with a reputation for arts, healthcare, and global counsel.
 Also widely published as an art photographer and writer on sculpture and museum architecture — one of the most unusually multi-disciplinary figures in American PR history.
-Among the last surviving members of the immediate postwar generation of practitioners.
+Father of Peter Finn, who later founded Finn Partners after spinning it off from Ruder Finn in 2011.

 The Modern Era (1990s–present)